Summary

 Given the significant public interest in this investigation, the Ombudsman may publish information on this website from time to time throughout the course of the investigation.

-The Ombudsman has obtained the permission of the Speaker of the Legislative Assembly to publish this information in accordance with s 54 of the Ombudsman Act.
+The Ombudsman obtained the permission of the Speaker of the Legislative Assembly to publish this information in accordance with s 54 of the Ombudsman Act.

 Frequently asked questions